ldaptools/ldaptools/docs/en/cookbook/Modifying-GPO-Links-on-OUs.md

 # Modifying GPO Links on OUs
 ------------------------------

-When working with Active Directory OUs you may want to add, remove, or display GPOs that are linked to a specific OU.
+When working with Active Directory OUs you may want to add, remove, or display GPOs that are linked to them.
 This can be accomplished through the use of the `gpoLinks` attribute for the OU type.
 This attribute can be leveraged on OU creation or modification to easily set what GPOs should be linked at that OU level.
 The attribute value functions as an array of GPO names that are linked to the OU.

 ## Creating an OU With a Linked GPO